mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

-# Image Classification using AWS SageMaker
+# Image Classification with AWS SageMaker

 **TODO:** Write a short introduction to your project.